What has been happening in the Chinese catering sector

 - you will be able to compete against other Chinese restaurants and eating-places in your area.
 Since the introduction of smoking bans throughout the UK many pubs have focused on providing meals and this has increased competition in the sector

 - you will be able to find experienced chefs and other staff.
 It can be difficult to find trained Chinese catering staff and you may need to train Western employees.
-You should be aware that employers face hefty fines if they employ unauthorised workers

 In the late 2000s and early 2010s food prices rose sharply.
 Rice prices in particular went up steeply, but the economy began to slow down.
 Many Chinese restaurants found it hard to stay profitable without putting up their menu prices, but people were reluctant to pay more for non-essentials like eating out when they had less money in their pockets to spend.
 Some restaurant owners reduced their portion sizes, while others changed to less expensive ingredients to help keep their businesses profitable.
 The economy remained very weak into the early 2010s, making it difficult for businesses like restaurants that rely on people having enough money to spend on non-essentials.
 Things did begin to improve in 2013 though, and 2014 was a much better year.